-Manipulating and mobilizing all joints in the body, reducing stiffness and pain.
+- Manipulating and mobilizing all joints in the body, reducing stiffness and pain.

-Range of Motion (ROM) Exercises
+- Range of Motion (ROM) Exercises.

 - Passive Range of Motion (PROM) Exercises

 - Active Assistive Range of Motion (AAROM) Exercises

-- Active Range of Motion (AROM) Exercices
+- Active Range of Motion (AROM) Exercises

 Why do I need it?

-- Neurological (brain or spinalcord injuries, multiple sclerosis)
+- Neurological (brain or spinal cord injuries, multiple sclerosis)

-- Neuromusculoskeletal (back pain, whiplash, ligament injuries, arthritis
+- Neuromusculoskeletal (back pain, whiplash, ligament injuries, arthritis)

 - Cardiovascular (stroke, chronic heart disease)